JCyberSec/CTIURLScan/README.md

-# CTIURLScan
+# CTI-URLScan

-CTIURLScan is a command line tool to enable analysts to search URLscan.io submissions.
+CTI-URLScan is a command line tool to enable analysts to search URLscan.io submissions.
 Pull screenshot and DOM content.
 As well as, automatic extraction of API items to allow for easier ingestion later on.

 # Features
 - Search URLscan.io